-The idea of concentration camps was conceived in Europe in the eighteenth century, the Age of Enlightenment, as a tool for indoctrinating the masses.
-The Enlightenment philosophers and politicians believed that by teaching the right kind of philosophy and by applying sufficient amount of coercion, it is possible to transform men into better beings who are motivated by reason, science, and logic, and who cannot be swayed by the irrational forces of religion, tradition, and monarchism.
+The idea of concentration camps was first conceived in Europe in the eighteenth century, the so-called Age of Enlightenment, as a tool for indoctrinating the masses.
+The Enlightenment philosophers and politicians believed that by preaching right kind of philosophy and by applying sufficient amount of coercion, people could be transformed into better human beings who are motivated by reason, science, and logic, and who will not be swayed by the forces of religion, tradition, and monarchism.
 They thought that people could be herded into large correction facilities where they would be kept for as long as it would take to reeducate them for their own good.

 The first Concentration Camp in modern history was established in Paris by the Jacobins during the French Revolution which began in 1789.
 After taking control of Paris, the Jacobins locked the city, banned all religious and traditional gatherings, and they made arrangements for the masses to be indoctrinated in their way of thinking.
 To coerce the masses to accept the Jacobin ideas, they started having public executions.
 Guillotines were erected in major streets—the idea was that when people see the heads of the enemies of the revolution being chopped, they would surrender their heart and mind to the Jacobin movement.
-But this strategy didn’t work out.
-The Jacobin regime was overthrown in 1799, and Napoleon took over in 1804.
+This strategy had unexpected consequences—the Jacobin regime was overthrown in 1799, and Napoleon took over in 1804.

 In the USA and Western Europe, the decline in civil liberties has been massive in the last fifteen years.
-These nations are now as totalitarian as China, but they continue to fondly believe that they are capitalistic and free.
-In the next five years their fake notion of being free and capitalistic will shatter under the weight of the contradictions and corruption in their political system, and then these nations will start herding the politically undesirable section of their population into concentration camps.
-The lockdowns, which have been a regular feature since the last year, are experiments to prepare people for a new way of life.
-Most people have accepted the lockdowns as the “new normal,” and they will accept the concentration camps as another new normal.
+These nations are now as totalitarian as China, but they continue to fondly believe that they are democratic and free.
+In the next five years their fake notion of being democratic and free will shatter under the weight of the contradictions in their political system, and then these nations will start herding the politically undesirable section of their population into concentration camps.
+The lockdowns, which have been a regular feature since last year, are experiments to prepare people for a new way of life.
+Most people have accepted the lockdowns as the new normal.
+They will accept the concentration camps as another new normal.